CODEX ARCANUM — CIPHERS

 KEYWORD:

-Modern & Digital Age
+Modern & Digital Era

 [ XOR CIPHER ]

-20th century — the atomic unit of encryption
+20th century the beginning of encryption

 KEY: